jonchar/jonchar.github.io/_posts/2016-02-09-support-vector-machines.markdown

 ---
 layout: page
-title: Implementing a support vector machine (SVM) using sequential minimal optimization
+title:	"Implementing a support vector machine (SVM) using sequential minimal optimization"
 date:	2016-02-09
 tags:	[supervised learning, support vector machines, SVM]
 ---

 The last few months have been busy to say the least, there are so many